avneev/vera1/README.md

 This is an angular app for Vera Bradley HTML prototype.

-Prerequisites : node, npm, bower, compass installed
+Prerequisites : node, npm, bower.

 To start please take clone of vera repo (https://github.com/avneev/vera.git).